Home | News & Insights |

 This gives your team the freedom to tailor our electronic signature and document management platform to the exact needs of your business and any pre-existing software you use.
 With an API on your side, you can achieve the integration and collaboration you’re looking for.

-With clients and businesses seeking maximum operational efficiency through streamlined workflows and joined up processes, platforms and applications are becoming increasingly conscious of this need for effective collaboration and are offering connectors to extend the integration capabilities of their tech.
+With clients and businesses seeking maximum operational efficiency through streamlined workflows and joined-up processes, platforms and applications are becoming increasingly conscious of this need for effective collaboration and are offering connectors to extend the integration capabilities of their tech.
 These built-in options act as an API, connecting platforms and applications with little to no effort; all the technical stuff is contained within the connector.

 Offering an easier path to integration, connectors can play a vital role in developing your digital ecosystem, creating a wrapper around your existing software solutions and joining up isolated processes to create a truly agile ecosystem that lends itself to streamlined workflows and greater automation.